uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 ... // For html
 ```

-But before we look into how `useReducer` works, why don't we figure out how it works by ourselves and implement our own version of `useReducer`.
-Since we've implemented a custom hook and custom hooks give us indefinite number of opportunities.
+But before we look into how `useReducer` works, why don't we figure out how it works by ourselves and implement our own version of `useReducer`?
+Since we've implemented a custom hook and custom hooks give us unlimited flexibility.
 Can we implement our `useMyReducer` that works the same as the built-in `useReducer` in the example above?

 Yes, we can.